-Below is a brief overview of my experience on the raw food detox, without the nitty gritty of the details of my every day.
+Below is an overview of my experience on the raw food detox, without the nitty gritty of the details of my every day.

 Every day I ate from this list for meals and snacks: